Challenge: Integration Strategy

 Phase 3 – Off-Ramp: Fanout with queue to send the data to target systems

-Finally, the off-ramp Lambda picks up the messages from the off-ramp queue and will either send or make it available to the target system.
+Finally, the off-ramp Lambda picks up the messages from the off-ramp queue and will either send or make them available to the target system.
 This may be a push to a SaaS system or a data lake.
 It could also make the data available via a call to an API Gateway endpoint.

 Using queues between each major processing component ensures that the system won’t lose data even if one system goes off-line.